OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 The default namespace that this target operates in is defined in the **Kubernetes namespace** field.

 :::hint
 Each step in a deployment process can override the namespace, so it is possible to leave this field blank and reuse one target across multiple namespaces.
+However, when sharing multiple environments within a single cluster, it is best to set the default namespace.
 :::

 ![](k8s-target-details.png "width=500")